whohurtyoudear/TBDUILIB/DOCUMENTATION-TBD.md

 - `Phosphor` - Modern minimalist icons

 You can specify which icon pack to use when creating tabs or in your theme settings.

+## Mobile Support

+The enhanced version includes comprehensive mobile support:

+### Automatic Device Detection

+TBD automatically detects if a device is using touch input and adjusts the UI accordingly:

+- Larger buttons and interactive elements
+- Adjusted spacing and padding
+- Optimized layout for touch interaction
+- Safe area insets for notched devices

+### Mobile-Specific Adjustments

+- Sidebar width is reduced on mobile
+- Text sizes are increased for readability
+- Icons are larger and easier to tap
+- Notification positioning accounts for on-screen keyboards and system UI

+### Mobile Testing

+When testing on mobile:
+- Ensure UI elements are large enough to tap comfortably
+- Check that notifications appear in visible areas
+- Verify scrolling behavior works smoothly
+- Test with different screen orientations if possible

 ## Advanced Features